As heavy rains and floods turn parched, cracked earth to oozing mud, one of Australia's most incredible frogs is just waking up.

 The frog's metabolic rate also slows and it enters a kind of suspended animation.
 It will have to live off fat reserves and water stored in its bladder until the next heavy rains.

-TIPIndigenous people used these frogs as a source of food and water when they were out in the desert.
-Knowing where to find these frogs can save a person’s life.
+Indigenous people used these frogs as a source of food and water when they were out in the desert.